da-liii/marketo/README.md

 Then install these packages in **Debian Sid**, other distributions should be
 similar:

-`g++, kdelibs5-dev, katepart, konsole, git, cmake, extra-cmake-modules`
+`g++, qt4-default, kdelibs5-dev, katepart, konsole, git, cmake, extra-cmake-modules`

 If you are using Ubuntu:

-`g++, kdelibs5-dev, katepart, konsole, git, cmake, extra-cmake-modules
+`g++, qt4-default, kdelibs5-dev, katepart, konsole, git, cmake`

 ### Compile